KjetilIN/Renewable-Energy-REST-API/readme.md

 ```
 <br>
 Look at the status code for how the request for deletion went.
 If the status was: <br>
--  400: Please make sure that you added a id the the url. <br>
+-  400: Please make sure that you added an ID the url. <br>
 -  200: Webhook was either found and deleted, or not found (so nothing happend) <br>
 -  500: Internal error while trying to delete the webhook.
 See the status endpoint to check if all services are running
 <br><br>